 The following limits apply to eBay Business Equipment Purchase Protection:

 - Business Equipment Purchase Protection will cover only up to the devaluation or repair amount of the item or the final purchase price, whichever is lower, plus shipping expenses up to $800 (documented by an invoice from a licensed transport or shipping company) and deposits, if applicable.

 - In cases of undisclosed damage, the damage amount will be determined by the lowest of all repair estimates from authorized service facilities approved by the third-party provider of the Business Equipment Purchase Protection program.

 - In the event of type, make, or model misrepresentation, the devaluation amount of the item will be determined by the difference between the eBay purchase price and the price established by a value guidebook designated by the third-party provider.

 - On any covered claim, the third-party provider has the option to reimburse the lesser of the purchase price less the deductible or the coverage maximum ($50,000 for items purchased prior to September 1, 2016, and $100,000 for items purchased on or after September 1, 2016), and take possession of the item rather than paying the devaluation or repair amount.
 If you refuse this offer, the third-party provider may offer you a cash settlement of a discounted percentage of the purchase price.

 - Stolen items are subject to an additional 1% per month depreciation rate until the time the claim is filed.

 The following eligibility requirements apply to the Business Equipment Purchase Protection program:

 - You, the item, the seller, and the person or institution you paid all must have been located in one of the 50 United States at the time of the transaction and at the time payment was made.
-Any transaction in which payment was sent outside of the US is not eligible for coverage
+Any transaction in which payment was sent outside of the United States is not eligible for coverage.

 The following terms also apply: